 You are the main source of their courage and strength to face problems.
 You are responsible in making sure that they will be fine.

 You need to emotionally connect with your teenager to make these interactions much more powerful and useful.
 There are many ways that you can do it.
-And I have outline few of my experiences in the article How-To Easily build Emotional Connection with your Teenager. and also How to build positive family relationship with your teen.
+And I have outline few of my experiences in the article emotional connection.

 Let them know that you will always be on their side if they have a problem.